V31G4/V31G4/README.md

 ## Hi there!
 Welcome to my Github profile 👋

-- My name is Camille and I'm a Developer, from SC, Brazil 🇧🇷
+- My name is Camille and I'm a Data Analyst, from SC, Brazil 🇧🇷

 ## About Me
-- I'm a passionate developer with hands-on experience in Java and web development.
-Currently interning at TTeT, where I'm enhancing my skills in app development and problem-solving.
+- I'm a passionate data analyst with hands-on experience in SQL and Python.
 I love working on challenging projects that push me to learn and grow.
 My goal is to contribute to innovative solutions while continuously improving my technical abilities.

 ## My Techs
 <div align="left">